appable0/AmbientAddons/README.md

 If you encounter any issues or have suggestions, please let me know on the [Discord](https://discord.gg/48bxrQj8Pz), or if unable DM me directly on Discord at appable#8347.
 Thanks!

 ## Commands
+<i>Note: /aa or /ambientaddons can be used in place of /ambient.</i>
 * /ambient: open main settings GUI
 * /ambient salvage: edit salvage list
 * /ambient buy: edit autobuy list